Feugmo/feugmo.github.io/_pages/positions.md

 # Current Positions

  - Job Description :
-Computational design of catlyst for  electrochemical reduction NOx and N2 and  Electrochemical decomposition  of NH3
+Computational design of catalyst for  electrochemical reduction NOx and N2 and  Electrochemical decomposition  of NH3

 - Required Qualifications
    + Must be a recent  PhD (or equivalent) in theoretical or computational physical science (chemistry, physics or materials).